broadinstitute/gatk-sv/CONTRIBUTING.md

 you implement in one branch does not affect the code on the other branches.
 It is a common practice to create one branch per each feature you would like to implement, and do not implement features on the `main` branch of the repository.
-It is mainly because you can use the `master` branch to synchronize your fork with the upstream and get a fresh copy of the up-to-date codebase to start your feature development.
+It is mainly because you can use the `main` branch to synchronize your fork with the upstream and get a fresh copy of the up-to-date codebase to start your feature development.

 You may create a branch using [Github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository)